-That was NeiLicis lost among the rust belt monuments of the 'Chicago Skyline' Hear more at www.electrobel.fr and more from Alexey at www.soundclick.com/StericHindrance Here is Clear Plastic with 'Quiet City'
+That was NeiLicis lost among the rust belt monuments of the 'Chicago Skyline' Hear more at be.electrobel.org and more from Alexey at www.soundclick.com/StericHindrance Here is Clear Plastic with 'Quiet City'

 Download several free tracks at www.sardiniabasslegalize.com

-We'll close with podcast friend Electric Salmon high in the Andes amongst the ruins of Machu Picchu Look to www.soundclick.com/electricsalmon for more Visit the cornershop where you can help support many of the artists you hear on Idyllic Music by buying a song or CD from them.
+We'll close with podcast friend Electric Salmon high in the Andes amongst the ruins of Machu Picchu Look to www.soundclick.com/electricsalmon for more Help support many of the artists you hear on Idyllic Music by buying a song or CD from them.
 There is also a book corner with where you can browse through 20 great music books including Miles Davis's autobiography and the Trouser Press Guide to Music.
 And look for all 4 Volumes of The Idyllic Music iMix.